aflin/rampart_docs/source/rampart-sql.rst

 *   ``querymultiple`` Like ``querysingle``, but also break up the abstract into multiple sections (separated with ``...``) if needed to help ensure all terms are visible.
-Also it wll take care with URLs to try to show the start and end.
+Also it will take care with URLs to try to show the start and end.

 *   ``querybest`` An alias for the best available query-based style; currently the